Fine Arts Collection

 Our Fine Arts Collection documents and investigates Jewish history from the perspective of visual culture.
 The holdings currently comprise approximately 470 paintings, 5,300 art prints, 2,000 drawings, and roughly 240 sculptures and architectural models.

 Focus Areas and Subject Matter

 One of the collection's focuses is Modernism, with works by artists such as Max Liebermann, Lesser Ury, and Ludwig Meidner.
 In this emphasis, we are carrying on the tradition of the first Jewish Museum in Berlin, which was forced to close in 1938.
 Another area of interest is contemporary art, as reflected in our museum’s own architecture.
-In our permanent exhibition, you will also find installations by Menashe Kadishman, Via Lewandowski, and Arnold Dreyblatt.
+Until December 2017, you could also find installations by Menashe Kadishman, Via Lewandowski, and Arnold Dreyblatt in our permanent exhibition.

 Graphic prints make up another extensive and important part of our art collection.
 This category also includes posters and commercial art and is closely associated with the works of book art in the library’s holdings.
 Working together with our archive and photographic collection, we also collect biographical and documentary material about artists, such as photographs, correspondence, and printed matter.